MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M5Lab1_Marketing_Emails.md

     - Finally, press **Insert.**

 10. Remove the text below the button.
-This text was hard coded to the template instead of added using one of the standard toolbox elements.
-That means you will need to remove this from the HTML.
-Switch to the HTML tab and search for “Or verify using this link”.
-When you find that in the code, start by selecting the open parentheses p (\<p\>) before it and drag to the close parentheses p after it (\</p\>) then hit delete.
-The full text you are deleting is:

-        <p class="verify">Or verify using this link: <a href="http://www.fabrikam.com"\>http://www.fabrikam.com\</a> \</p>

-11. Return to the designer tab and update the copyright to this year and change the company to Contoso.
+11. Update the copyright to this year and change the company to Contoso.

 12. Preview the email.